iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do You File a Tort Claim in Iowa?

-All tort claims against a public employee or agency go to the State Appeal Board (SAB).
-The individual must complete a claim form and affidavit, make and notarize triplicate copies before submitting the claim to the SAB.
+Tort claims against a public employee or agency go to the State Appeal Board (SAB).
+The individual is expected to complete a claim form and affidavit, make and notarize triplicate copies before submitting the claim to the SAB.
 The Board shall record the tort claim into a database and send an acknowledgment letter to the claimant.
 Then, the claim proceeds to the Attorney General’s Office and other appropriate government agencies for investigation.
 Upon reviewing the tort claim, the Attorney General’s office shall recommend payment, denial, or dismissal.
 The Board members shall subject the recommendation to further review, after which the claimant shall receive notification of the final decision.
 The entire process takes at least one month from the date of submitting the claim.

 What Does a Tort Claim Contain in Iowa?